microsoft/DMF/Dmf/Modules.Library/Dmf_Time.md

 ##### Parameters
 Parameter | Description
 ----|----
-DmfModule | An open DMF_Stack Module handle.
+DmfModule | An open DMF_Time Module handle.
 StartTime | StartTime in tick count from which the elapsed time has to be calculated.
 ElapsedTimeInMilliSeconds | Return the elapsed time in milliseconds.